All Episodes

 It's all it would take.

-Everybody just sent in one dollar.
+Everybody just sent in $1.

 We'll take a break and be back and continue with all the rest of the program right after this.

-It's open line Friday with America's Anchorman, America's truth detector, America's Doctor of Democracy, America's harmless lovable little fuzzball.
+It's Open Line Friday with America's Anchorman, America's Truth Detector, America's Doctor of Democracy, America's harmless, lovable little fuzzball.

-Remember 800-282-2882 is the number to call for the program.
+Remember, 800-282-2882 is the number to call for the program, the Leukemia and Lymphoma Society.

-This program's totally devoted to what I care about.
+Now, you know, Open Line Friday, Monday through Thursday, this program is totally devoted to what I care about.

 But on Friday, when we go to the phones, it's your show.